IBM/intelligent-asset-reference-architecture/docs/index.md

 For more information on IBM IT Architect Assistant, contact us at cogarch@us.ibm.com.

+---

-## Disclaimer
+### Disclaimer

-Please note that the intelligent asset management reference architecture is designed to showcase how arranging different systems together can create value and improve the smart management of assets.
-Users should consider creating architecture(s) that supports their business requirements and operational goals.
+Please note that the intelligent asset management reference architecture is designed to showcase arranging various systems together to create value and improve the smarter management of assets.
+Users should consider modifying a copy of this architecture to support their business and operational goals.

-Last modified on: 2023-08-29
+###### Last modified on: 2023-08-29